redbubble/finch-sangria/README.md

 Some simple wrappers around [Sangria](http://sangria-graphql.org) to support its use in [Finch](https://github.com/finagle/finch).

-This is almost directly pulled from a codebase, no effort was made to make it resusable, sorry.
-It might not compile ¯\_(ツ)_/¯ ...
+In response to a request on the Sangria gitter channel, this is almost directly pulled from a codebase, no effort was made to make it resusable, sorry.
+It might not compile without some changes.

+¯\_(ツ)_/¯

 It is a small layer, that is reasonably opininated, which may not be to your liking.
 In particular:

+* We only support the previous version of Finch, basically because the latest version doesn't yet support mixed content types in endpoints.
+It will probably work in the latest (we have a branch that does, so with a little work it should be ok).
 * We transport GraphQL queries as JSON, over HTTP.
 This necessitates some nasties from time to time.
 * We use Twitter classes instead of the standard library, for things like `Future` and `Try`.
 * We use `Future`s containing `Option`s or `Xor`s instead a failing `Future`.
 Failing `Future`s are only used for things that we'd not reasonably expect a client to be able to handle (i.e. something catastrophic).
 * We assume that you want to return some reasonable status codes for errors, rather than `200`s containing the error test.
 This may hurt some clients.
 * We handle variables in the form of a JSON encoded string (for example from GraphiQL), as well as a straight JSON object.
 * We expect that you want strong types for things.
-* We only support the previous version of Finch, basically because the latest version doesn't yet support mixed content types in endpoints.
-It will probably work in the latest (we have a branch that does, so with a little work it should be ok).

 There are some things that need improvement, including: